 Even though having a carnivorous plant helps to reduce the amount of fungus gnats, it doesn’t solve the cause itself.
-So do get to the root of the problem – literally!
+So get to the root of the problem – literally!
 Fungus gnats are a sign of too humid conditions inside the pot, so even if having a carnivorous plant helps, don’t let it be your only remedy.

 I hope this article has answered some of your questions regarding fruit flies – fungus gnats – in your house orchids!
 If you notice even one gnat flying around your plants, let this be your cue that something is wrong inside the pot.

 Check the roots and potting medium immediately.
 By doing so, you ensure that your orchids and other plants do not fall victim to an infestation.
 Even though fungus gnats aren’t an immediate threat, they can start to feed on the roots if there’s not enough fungus to eat in the potting medium.
 Which, of course, is bad!